Kuroi-Yuki/Assessment-Application/README.md

-# Assessment-Application
-Developing a Cordova Mobile App with Ionic Framework
+﻿Developing a Cordova Mobile App with Ionic Framework
 -----------------------------------------------------
 The steps here were done on x64 windows 8.1 machine.